 I became an instant fan of illustrator Jessica Gibson!
 Her use of vivid colors and ability to convey a range of emotions in her characters really added to the charm of this story.

 Before the story begins, a guide is included to help parents read with their child and encourage them to actively engage with the text before, during, and after reading.
 This was a thoughtful and useful detail as it primes children to critically engage and relate to this wonderful book, and hopefully the many others they will read in the future.
 At the end, the author writes a brief, digestible guide to what to look for in a healthy friendship.
 There is also a “Did You Know” page, which highlights famous women in both STEM and sports in hopes of inspiring a new generation of female innovators and athletes.

 Take-away message: From the book summary: “A story of friendship that transcends stereotypes.
 Cookie and Milk shows young readers that it may not be what you have in common that sparks a true friendship but how you differ.”
 Such a valuable lesson for young kids!

-TAGS: female lead, diverse characters, blended family, STEM, hardcover
+TAGS: female lead, diverse characters, blended family, siblings, STEM, hardcover

 Additional Resources from the Publisher, Cardinal Rule Press:

 Cookie & Milk “Read Aloud” by Author Michele McAvoy & ASL Interpreter Seth Field